CauldronJS/scripts/README.md

 ## Warning!

 None of these scripts will work with Rhino/Nashorn simply due to the fact that this project is somewhat ES6 compliant (of which neither of those two engines are).
-These are all developed on the GraalVM.
-Currently these are also not usable on Windows _until_ Oracle comes out with a version of the Windows GraalVM that is ES6 compatible.
-If you'd like to get around that, check out [this documentation](/docs/running-on-windows.md).
+These are all developed on the GraalVM and as of GraalVM r19, it's Windows compatible!

 ## Getting Started

 As mentioned above, you need [GraalVM](https://www.graalvm.org/) in order to run Cauldron.
 Installing it does seem daunting at first, but I can break it down relatively easy.
-Keep in mind as well this will all have to be done in a Unix/Debian environment.

 1. [Download the latest version of GraalVM](https://github.com/oracle/graal/releases)
 2. Extract to a directory _that you remember_.
 We're going to be running GraalVM instead of Java for Bukkit/Spigot/Paper/etc. As far as I've tested, Graal works fine as a replacement.
 Their statement is that GraalVM is a drop-in-replacement.
 If there are things that break, then it's most likely a compatibilty issue with Java 8 since that's what Graal implements.